Skip to main content

 CAPRED focuses on three pillars in Cambodia: agriculture and agro-processing, infrastructure services, and trade, investment and enterprise development.

-The overall aim of the partnership is to bring social and economic benefits to all Cambodians.
-Gender equality, disability and social inclusion (GEDSI) and climate adaptation and mitigation considerations will be integrated into all activities.
+The overall aim of the partnership is that Cambodia has sustainable, resilient, and inclusive economic growth and development.
+Gender equality, disability and social inclusion (GEDSI) and climate adaptation and mitigation considerations are also priorities.

-CAP-RED will work to improve both enabling policies and financial incentives for investment especially for women-led enterprises and marginalised groups.
-The partnership will promote high value-added agriculture and increase agricultural productivity as part of its key activities.
+CAPRED is working to improve both enabling policies and financial incentives for investment especially for women-led enterprises and marginalised groups.
+The partnership promotes high value-added agriculture and increase agricultural productivity as part of its key activities.

 Additional information on the partnership can be found at CAPRED.